 Walk In Her Shoes is a fundraiser created by CARE to raise money for women and girls who live in poverty.
 In Vancouver, the event happens in early March.

 In 2020, due to concerns about the coronavirus, the walk was cancelled the day before the event was supposed to take place.
-It will happen again around the same time though in 2021.
+Hopefully it will happen again around the same time in 2021.

 Vancouver’s Walk In Her Shoes

 Walk In Her Shoes is a fundraising event taking place in downtown Vancouver in March.
 The walk is about 7 km (10,000 steps) to symbolize the average 7 km walk that women and girls embark on every day to get clean water in the developing world.
-Over 500 people attended this event in Vancouver last year.
+Over 500 people attended this event in Vancouver in 2019.

 Money raised from the Walk In Her Shoes event helps women get jobs and allows girls to go to school rather than spend all day walking to find water.